smyrnakis/DevEnv-configuration/Windows/readme.md

 Create all the needed SSH keys as explained in [Create the SSH key](https://github.com/smyrnakis/DevEnv-configuration/tree/master/Windows#create-the-ssh-key) and give them different names.

-Add your keys to the apropriate online account (github, gitlab etc) as explained in [Add SSH key in Github](https://github.com/smyrnakis/DevEnv-configuration/tree/master/Windows#add-ssh-key-in-github).
+Add your keys to the appropriate online account (github, gitlab etc) as explained in [Add SSH key in Github](https://github.com/smyrnakis/DevEnv-configuration/tree/master/Windows#add-ssh-key-in-github).

 <br>